 What’s the best way to get rid of bed bugs?

 In order to determine what the best way to get rid of bed bugs is for your particular scenario, get at least 2 opinions so you can educate yourself on what your options are and decide from there.
-I’d recommend that to anyone for any household concern.

 Why is it so expensive to get rid of bed bugs?
 Is it that difficult?